 Soon, what had started as a random post-college project became a passion, though he doesn’t want to turn it into a business with the constant pressure of cutting corners and gaining efficiency.
 Even so, Cutting rebuilt not one but two settler’s log homes on his parents’ farm, and in a few years he bought at a symbolic price or was given 10 homes, painstakingly rebuilding 4 of them log by log.
 Among other things, the process became archeology of early industrial production, like 150-year-old nails and planks.

 Paul Cutting understands the tradeoffs of modernity and property ownership: purists, he says, scoff at the idea of taking buildings apart and reconstructing them somewhere else.
-The landscape changes too quickly in Iowa to be a purist there, and an attempt to preserve original log cabins in their locations would have endangered even the few that have secured their future as houses that gained their original splendor and have become recipients of new stories as well, like Paul Cutting’s own restored log house, a 16 feet by 17 feet that cost him $20,000 and two years of his own work (not included in the cost).
+The landscape changes too quickly in Iowa to be a purist there, and an attempt to preserve original log cabins in their locations would have endangered even the few that have secured their future as houses that gained their original splendor and have become recipients of new stories as well, like Paul Cutting’s own restored log house, a 16-feet-by-17-feet that cost him $20,000 and two years of his own work (not included in the cost).
 His house provided an education in building handwork, cabinetry, and impermanence that no college can provide with such a hands-on approach and depth.
 And also a school of life.

 A ship-in-a-bottle kinda thing